HJBowers/UCB/02-week/README.md

 * To gain an understanding of JavaScript Functions and Objects.
 * To begin utilizing the basic JavaScript learned so far to build simple JavaScript games.

+#### Day Four: Class Objectives

+* To gain a cursory understanding of the jQuery library.
+* To understand the steps needed to utilize the jQuery library to manipulate the DOM.
+* To use jQuery DOM manipulation to create simple games.

 -----------------------------------------